Covid-19: New locations of interest in Whanganui DHB region

-There are three new Covid-19 locations of interest in the Whanganui District Health Board region.
+There are three new Covid-19 locations of interest in the Whanganui District Health Board region - in the Rangitīkei and Ruapehu districts.

 BP Connect in Bulls, Taylors in Hunterville and the National Army Museum Waiouru were revealed as locations of interest by the Ministry of Health on Sunday afternoon.